5 Best iPad Apps for Technical Drawing

 OmniGraffle 3 comes in two versions for iOS: Standard ($59,99) and Pro ($119,99).

-The standard version already has most of the functionality that we considered important for technical drawings: the app supports drawing lines and shapes easily, but precisely.
+The standard version already has most of the functionality that we considered important for technical drawings: the app supports drawing lines and shapes easily and precisely.

-These can be arranged and deformed in a proper way (Bézier lines).
+You can arrange and deform these in a proper way (Bézier lines).

 Its focus does not seem to be on providing features such as measurements that would satisfy the needs of true technical drawings, however.